carlosonunez/blog.carlosnunez.me/content/post/a-few-gotchas-about-going-multi-cloud-with-aws-microsoft-azure-and-hashicorp-tools.md

 title: "A Few Gotchas About Going Multi-Cloud with AWS, Microsoft Azure and HashiCorp tools."
 date: "2017-11-21 00:53:14"
 slug: "a-few-gotchas-about-going-multi-cloud-with-aws-microsoft-azure-and-hashicorp-tools"
+image: "static/images/a-few-gotchas-about-going-multi-cloud-with-aws-microsoft-azure-and-hashicorp-tools/header.jpg"
+description: >-
+  Every CIO in the enterprise is gung-ho for multicloud.
+  But is going multicloud a trap in disguise?
+  This post looks into an aspect of going multicloud whose devils are in the details: infrastructure provisioning.
+keywords:
+  - multicloud
+  - terraform
+  - provisioning
 ---

-One of the more interesting types of work we do at [Contino](https://contino.io "") is help our clients make sense of the differences between AWS and Microsoft Azure.
+One of the more interesting types of work we do at [Contino](https://contino.io) is help our clients make sense of the differences between AWS and Microsoft Azure.
 While the HashiCorp toolchain (Packer, Terraform, Vault, Vagrant, Consul and Nomad) have made provisioning infrastructure a breeze compared to writing hundreds of lines of Python, they almost make achieving a multi-cloud infrastructure deployment seem *too* easy.

 This post will outline some of the differences I've observed with using these tools against both cloud platforms.
 As well, since I used the word "multi-cloud" in my first paragraph, I'll briefly discuss some general talking points on "things to consider" before embarking on a multi-cloud journey at the end.